menu

 Also of interest is that Cleveland has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Cleveland is a college town.
-There are a lot of students in Cleveland attending college, and as a result Cleveland provides a number of services, amenities and opportunities geared to the needs and activities of students.
+Cleveland is also a college town, where lots of students live while attending area colleges.
+Because of the high percentage of people living in Cleveland enrolled in college, Cleveland has a number of services, amenities and opportunities geared towards the needs and activities of students.

 Cleveland is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.